Content-Aware Mamba for Learned Image Compression: Experiments

-\textbf{ERF Visualization.} We visualize the Effective Receptive Field (ERF) (\cite{luo2016understanding}) of the analysis non-linear transforms in our CMIC model.
-We calculate the ERF as the magnitude of the gradient of the central latent pixel with respect to the input image, with values clipped to the range [0, 0.20].
-The result is averaged over 24 images from the Kodak dataset.
-Compared with previous CNN-based, Transformer-based and Mamba-based LIC models, our CMIC model exhibits significantly larger receptive field across the whole image.
+\textbf{ERF Visualization.} We visualize the Effective Receptive Field (ERF) \citep{luo2016understanding} of the analysis non-linear transforms of different LIC models in Fig. \ref{fig:erf}.
+We calculate the ERF as the magnitude of the gradient of the central latent pixel with respect to the input image, clipping values to [0, 0.20], and averaging over 24 Kodak images.
+Compared with prior CNN-, Transformer-, and Mamba-based LIC models, CMIC shows a significantly larger receptive field across the entire image.

+\textbf{Visualization of Content Adaptivity.} We visualize per-image ERFs at fixed query locations (red dots) to further demonstrate the adaptivity of our model.
+As shown in Fig.~\ref{fig:singleerf}, CMIC presents global, content-adaptive ERFs whose high-influence regions align with semantic structures and visual intuition about redundancy (e.g., hair/feathers in Kodim17/23, shoreline in Kodim16, aircraft in Kodim20).
+This reveals that local and distant redundancy is effectively captured and eliminated.
+In contrast, FTIC and TCM-L yield content-agnostic compact, nearly isotropic ERFs that look similar across images, indicating limited ability to modulate spatial dependencies according to content.
+More results and comparisons are provided in Appendix \ref{singlemore}.

+{ \textbf{Visualization of Non-Causality.} We compute the ERF between the input and output features of a single state-space model layer with soft clustering to analyze the proposed non-causal mechanism and to isolate the effects of our two main components CTP and GPP.
+As shown in Fig. \ref{fig:single-layer}, when both CTP and GPP are removed (column (b)), the tokens are processed in a standard raster-scan order.
+Taking the center token as the anchor, we observe that the ERF stops exactly at the central position (H//2,W//2): even the subsequent tokens in the same row exhibit zero ERF values.
+This reflects strict raster-scan causality, where each token is conditioned only on the previously scanned tokens.

+In column (c), when we enable GPP, we observe non-zero activations even after the scanned sequence.
+This shows that GPP allows the state-space model to “see beyond” the strictly causal scan and gain stronger global semantic awareness.
+Moreover, the activated regions are semantically aligned and meaningful, indicating that the prompt encodes effective global semantic conditions that guide the Mamba scan.
+In columns (d) and (e), once CTP is applied, the ERF maps no longer exhibit the characteristic raster-scan pattern.
+Instead, activation spreads over semantically related locations.
+This demonstrates that CTP effectively breaks the fixed Euclidean-neighbor constraint imposed by pre-defined scan orders, prioritizing feature-space proximity over spatial adjacency and further enhancing redundancy elimination between distant yet content-correlated tokens. }

+\textbf{The Adaptivity of K.} We view the centroids of each block as a codebook.
+While the codebook size remains fixed, the number of active centroids varies adaptively with the content.
+The codebook size (64) works as an upper bound on the cluster centroids.
+Although each codebook contains 64 centroids, not all of them are activated during assignment; in practice, many remain empty.
+Most images typically activate only 16-32 centroids, and the centroids that are active vary from image to image.
+As shown in Tab. \ref{tab:activation}, the per-image mean number of activated centroids is 23.27 with a variance of 90.91 on the Kodak dataset.
+On the CLIC dataset, the corresponding mean is 26.30 with a variance of 121.15.
+These observations indicate that the exact number of activated clusters depends on image content, so K at inference is effectively dynamic and adaptive to image contents.